iotaledger/introduction-docs/docs/guides/exchange_guide.md

 ## How does it work?

 The Wallet Library is a stateful package with a standardized interface for developers to build applications involving IOTA value transactions.
 It offers abstractions to handle IOTA payments and can optionally interact with IOTA Stronghold for seed handling, seed storage, and state backup.
-Alternatively, you can use a SQLite database.
+Alternatively, you can use a SQLite database, however using the Stronghold component is highly recommended due to the most advanced level of security applied.

 See the [full documentation here](https://wallet-lib.docs.iota.org).

-The following examples cover the *multi account approach* using `NodeJS`:
+The following examples cover the *multi account approach* using `NodeJS` binding:

 1. Setup the Wallet Library
 2. Create an account for each user